yardstick17/image_text_reader/README.md

-# Menu Parser
+# image_text_reader

-It's a very basic command line tool to read images , images formatted like a restaurant-menu.
-It outputs the text part excluding the numerical part and special character.
+It's a very basic tool to read images , images formatted like a restaurant-menu.

 ### Commands